-The current sampling design has started in 2009.
+The current sampling design was completed in 2010.
 According to the sub sample pattern, the new sub samples come from the new sample design.
-The sampling frame currently is the National Address Database (October 2008) which is based on the 2007 Address Based Population Registry System.
+The sampling frame currently is the National Address Database (from October 2008) which is based on the 2007 Address Based Population Registry System.
 The sampling design is a two stage stratified cluster sampling.